Mikeblanchard/Covid_Project/README.md

 **Desciption of the source of data**: Our [dataset](https://github.com/Mikeblanchard/Covid_Project/blob/mike/CSVs/Merged.csv) contains the calculated fat quantity, energy intake (kcal), food supply quantity (kg), and protein for different categories of food (all calculated as percentage of total intake amount).
 In addition to this, it includes the obesity and undernourished rate (also in percentage) for comparison.
 The end of the datasets also included the most up to date confirmed/deaths/recovered/active cases (also in percentage of current population for each country.
 Additional columns have been merged with the dataset to include population data, Human Development Index Rating (HDI) and GDP Per capita.

 **Questions we hope to answer with the data:**
-- Are we able to predict the level of deaths from Covid-19 based on a country's food supply?
+- Are we able to predict the level of deaths from Covid-19 based on a country's food supply and obesity level?
 - Does a country's population facts effect the likelihood of death as an outcome of Covid-19?
 - Can a country's HDI Rating, GDP & Life Expectancy be predictors of it's Covid-19 Death Outcomes?